How to buy car insurance in 5 easy steps

 • Discounts: Car insurance discounts should be automatically applied to your policy, but it's never a bad idea to check with a representative from your insurance company to make sure you're getting the discounts you deserve.

-How to choose a reputable insurance company
+How to choose a trustworthy car insurance company

 The best place to start when considering whether or not a car insurance company will be reliable is with trusted reviews.
 Check out our Policygenius list of the best car insurance companies for different types of drivers, which also consider third-party rankings, like financial stability scores from AM Best and customer satisfaction ratings from J.D.
 Power.